gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Disable-AipServiceDocumentTrackingFeature.md

 Document tracking is turned on by default, but you may need to turn it off for privacy requirements in your organization or region.
 This setting is organization-wide, and you cannot turn it off for some users in your organization but not others.

-You can turn document tracking off either before you activate AIP protection or after.
-Once you've turned tracking features off, you can also re-enable them at any time.

 Document tracking features differ when working with the unified labeling and classic clients, as described below:

 **Unified labeling client**